iAkashPattnaik/BinChecker/README.md

 For IndianBots.
 Under The Terms And Conditions Of The GNU Public License V3.0

-Sponcer And We Will Make You Awesome Bots.
+Sponsor And We Will Make You Awesome Bots.

 Star The Project For Futher Updates.
 ```